oceantracker/oceantracker/docs/index.rst

 OceanTracker was developed to offer a computationally faster alternative to the existing models and is currently the fastest model for unstructured grids available [2]_.
 This enables users to simulate the millions of particles required for many applications on modest office computers while.
 For larger applications, OceanTracker offers on-the-fly statistics to eliminate the need to store and wade through the analysis of vast volumes of recorded particle tracks to create e.g. heat-maps or reginal connectivities.

-OceanTracker's code is designed to be flexible and easily extendable by the user, whether run by a new user with a text file of parameters, or by an expert adding their specialised code for e.g. novel particle behaviours or statistics, to the computational pipe line.

-Its source code is publically available on `github <https://github.com/oceantracker/oceantracker/>`_ , released under the MIT licence.
-OceanTracker is under active developement.
-Feel free to reach out to report issues or to suggest new features.

 .. list-table::
    :widths: 10 20 10 10 20 10 10 20 10